robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

 standard input stream instead of a file.
 This can be useful when generating arguments with a script::

-   generate_arguments.sh | pybot --argumentfile STDIN
+   generate_arguments.sh | robot --argumentfile STDIN
-   generate_arguments.sh | pybot --name Example --argumentfile STDIN tests.txt
+   generate_arguments.sh | robot --name Example --argumentfile STDIN tests.txt

 Getting help and version information
 ------------------------------------